Wondering how to make your Christmas in Banff unforgettable?

 It’s free to ice skate on the lake, and what better way to remember your Christmas in Banff than by grabbing a ride with a horse and sleigh?

-⭐️ Book your Sleigh Ride Here ⭐️
+⭐️ Or Book your Banff Sleigh Ride Here ⭐️

 If a winter stay at the luxurious Fairmont Chateau Hotel doesn’t fit into your budget, why not treat yourself to a decadent high tea?
 We did, and it was truly delicious.
 A perfect afternoon Christmas treat.